-Any overspending on a school's budget remaining at year-end, will be the first call on any monies invested in the Deposit Savings Scheme, and any overspending remaining thereafter will be deducted from the school's budget for the following year.
+Any overspending on a schools' budget remaining at year-end, will be the first call on any monies invested in the Deposit Savings Scheme, and any overspending remaining thereafter will be deducted from the schools' budget for the following year.
 Such a deficit balance will be shown on the Section 251 Outturn statement.

 Arrangements for the repayment of deficits over a period of more than one year should be made following special agreement with the Strategic Director for Policy and Resources.
-Where a school has a deficit balance at the beginning or end of any financial year as detailed above the Authority reserve the right to charge interest (see 4.6).
+Where a school has a deficit balance at the beginning, or end, of any financial year as detailed above the local authority reserve the right to charge interest (see 4.6).